 tags: gas tax

 During the Clinton years, when energy prices rose, Republicans demanded that the federal gas tax be reduced.
-Today they are singing a different tune.
-Dick Cheney says it would be unhelpful to reduce the gas tax.
+When George W. Bush became president the administration opposed cutting the tax.

 Who dreamed up the gas tax?

 The gas tax was devised by Dwight Eisenhower in 1956 as the best way to finance the building of what was expected to be the largest public works project in history: the interstate highway system, which experts said would cost $101 billion.

 Eisenhower first raised the idea of crisscrossing the country with concrete in 1955.
 But the idea had died when Congress failed to agree on a funding mechanism.
 Wary of defict spending during times of prosperity, the members were reluctant to embrace a program that would cost the country billions.
 The following year Congress settled on a gas tax as the best means of financing the system.
 The tax would be exclusively devoted to road construction.